Pafsis/hookblime/README.md

 for each global hook and scope.
 Each scope must contain its desired hooks.

-Each hook dict must have a "cmd" string value with the script to execute, and can have an optional boolean entry called "append_filename" which indicates if the current file's path should be appended to the script's parameters or not.
+Each hook dict must have a "cmd" string value with the script to execute, and can have an optional boolean entry called "replace_filename" which if true, makes the plugin replace the string "%(file_name)" with the current file's path.
 Note that on_new and on_close hooks can be triggered by non-saved files, in which cases an empty path will appended.